 It’s all based at the Scale Tent, where details of the day’s competitions will be posted.
 The Scale Tent can be found close to the catering area.

 This year’s RC competitions will include Flying Only, Stand-Off scale and the International F4C Scale Class.
 The size of the model is not restricted but the maximum weight less fuel (or flight batteries for electric powered models) must not be greater than 15Kg.
 Scale CL competitions will include Flying Only and Scale Control Line for the Knokke 2 Trophy.
-There should also be a Scale FF event on the Saturday and Sunday evening depending on weather.
+Scale FF competitions will be held for models powered by Rubber, Internal Combustion motors (Diesel, Glow or Petrol) and Carbon Dioxide or Electric power.
+The RC flying will take place over the three days and will be held adjacent to the Scale Tent.
+The FF flying will be on Saturday and Sunday evenings at a place to be decided depending on the wind – keep you eye on the Scale Tent for more details.
+The CL flying will be in the CL area adjacent to Carrier Deck and will take place during the day on Saturday and Sunday.